Radymyr/bang_-_olufsen/README.md

 This landing page was developed using the BEM methodology (Block-Element-Modifier) for a structured and maintainable codebase.
 SCSS was used as the preprocessor to enhance stylesheet organization and maintainability.

+The landing page is designed to be responsive, ensuring a user-friendly experience across different devices and screen sizes.

 ## Preview